turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

 #### Token transfers support optional memo
 > Similarly to bank transfer and payment orders, the memo argument enables to reference the transfer to another event (on-chain or off-chain).
-It is a schema less, so user can use it to reference an external document, invoice, order ID, ticket ID, or other on-chain transaction.
+It is schema less, so user can use it to reference an external document, invoice, order ID, ticket ID, or other on-chain transaction.
 With memo you can set a transfer reason, often required for compliance.
 This is also useful and very convenient for implementing FATA (Financial Action Task Force) [guidelines](http://www.fatf-gafi.org/media/fatf/documents/recommendations/RBA-VA-VASPs.pdf) (section 7(b)).
 Especially a requirement for VASPs (Virtual Asset Service Providers) to collect and transfer customer information during transactions.
 VASP is any entity which provides to a user token custody, management, exchange or investment services.
-With ERC-20 (and NEP-21) it is not possible to do it in atomic way.
+With ERC-20 and NEP-21 it is not possible to do it in atomic way.
 With memo field, we can provide such reference in the same transaction and atomically bind it to the money transfer.

-### Functions
+### Function
 ```javascript
 #[payable]
 function ft_transfer(receiver_id: string, amount: string, memo: string|null)